surge-synthesizer/surge/README.md

 details below and also in [the contributors section of the surge website](https://surge-synthesizer.github.io/#contributors).

 Surge currently builds on macOS as a 64-bit AU, VST2 and VST3, Windows as a 64- and 32-bit VST2 and VST3
 and Linux as a 64-bit VST2, VST3 and LV2.
+We provide binary distributions of the AU and VST3.

 This README serves as the root of developer documentation for the project.